-Almost all of the work during the war borrowed methods and theories from existing fields--mathematical analysis, probability, statistics, and the natural sciences--with only an occasional new model being assembled from these elements to represent the new aspects of nature that the analysts were exploring.
-The most notable exception was a theory of search developed as part of the work for the US Navy (11).
+Almost all of the work during the war borrowed methods and theories from existing fields-mathematical analysis, probability, statistics, and the natural sciences-with only an occasional new model being assembled from these elements to represent the new aspects of nature that the analysts were exploring.
+The most notable exception was a theory of search developed as part of the work for the U.S. Navy (13).

-The early post-war work followed the same pattern.
-Thus, it was hardly surprising that Philip M. Morse, in retiring from the office of the first President of the Operations Research Society of America in 1953, said that "one of our major tasks . . . is to develop analytic techniques and to broaden their range of application" (12), a feeling that was widely shared at the time.
+The early postwar work followed the same pattern.
+Thus, it was hardly surprising that Philip M. Morse, in retiring from the office of the first president of the Operations Research Society of America in 1953, said that "one of our major tasks . . . is to develop analytic techniques and to broaden their range of application' (14).
+The operations research community's response to this challenge was to produce a rapid flow of theoretical developments that continues unabated to this day.
+Here it is possible to mention only important currents, relying on the reader to consult the new Handbook of Operations Research (15)

-The operations research community's response to this challenge was remarkable for its depth, comprehensiveness, and fecundity.
-The flow of theoretical developments quickly became a flood that continues unabated to this day.
-Thus, in modest space one can only mention important currents, relying on the reader to consult the excellent new Handbook of Operations Research (13) for further elucidation and guides to important literature.
-The result is that today's operations research worker has a wide and varied spectrum of models to work with.
+for further elucidation and guides to important literature.

-Some theories that already existed were extended significantly: the theory of stochastic processes represented many systems of interest to operations research workers, who contributed to its development; the related theory of queues, entering a mature period in 1950 owing to its extensive application in telephony, developed explosively, not only because of its mathematical challenge, but also because of the widespread occurrence of queues in the life of modern society and therefore in the systems studied by operations research workers; optimal control theory advanced in response to operations research problems; value theory, since it deals with the key issue for operations research of what importance to attach to various possibilities, was pushed forward vigorously; and game theory, which offered a challenging framework for thought about operational problems and choices, was pursued energetically.
+Some theories that already existed were extended significantly.
+For example, the theory of stochastic processes represented many systems of interest to operations research workers, who contributed to its development.
+The related theory of queues, which entered a mature period in 1950 owing to its extensive application in telephony, developed explosively, not only because of its mathematical challenge but also because of the widespread occurrence of queues in modern society and, therefore, in the systems studied by operations research workers.
+Optimal control theory, which advanced in response to operations research problems, value theory, which deals with what importance to attach to various possibilities, and game theory, which offered a challenging framework for thought about operational problems and choices, were all pursued energetically.

-However, operations research has also produced new theories offering not only significant intellectual challenge but also important vistas of potential application.
-The best known of these is, of course, linear programming, which, like queuing theory, has developed explosively in the three decades since the 1947 development of the simplex method by George B. Dantzig (who received the US National Medal of Science in 1975 for his work in this field); the important related fields of integer programming, geometric programming, nonlinear programming, large-scale programming, and stochastic programming have also been developed to considerable depth under the pressure of need in applications.
-Owing to the important place that the concept of decision assumed early in the history of operations research, a theory of decision has emerged to deal with the attendant difficulties, particularly those arising when multiple and competing criteria are present; dynamic programming has been developed to deal with many kinds of sequential decision problems; the theory of flows in networks contains a mature body of knowledge that has undergirded a wide variety of applications; the theory of simulation has played an important role for problems where analytic theories are cumbersome or inaccessible, but where practical imperatives push the analyst to results; and the art of heuristic problem solving is playing a growing role in handling problems of high computational complexity (13a).
+Operations research also produced new theories offering both significant intellectual challenge and important vistas of potential application.
+The best known of these is linear programming, which, like queuing theory, advanced rapidly in the three decades since the 1947 development of the simplex method by George B. Dantzig (who received the U.S. National Medal of Science in 1975 for his work in this field).
+The related fields of integer programming, geometric programming, nonlinear programming, large-scale programming, and stochastic programming also developed in response to needs in applications.
+The concept of decision assumed considerable importance early in the history of operations research, and a theory of decision now deals with such difficulties as those that arise when multiple and competing criteria are present.
+Dynamic programming is applicable to many kinds of sequential decision problems; the theory of flows in networks has a wide variety of applications; the theory of simulation is important for problems where analytic theories are cumbersome or inaccessible but where practical imperatives push the analyst to results; and the art of heuristic problem-solving is playing a growing role in handling problems of high computational complexity (16).